epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

   [pegged](/2022/07/03/what-is-a-currency-peg/) to the US dollar with 1-to-1 exchange ratio (the URIs are made-up).

-  The document that describes a given currency will most likely be hosted on a server operated by the [debtors agent node](/overview/) which is responsible for managing the currency.
+  Most likely, the document that describes a given currency will be hosted on a server operated by the [debtors agent node](/overview/) which is responsible for managing the currency.

   A limited number of well-known currencies (like the USD), will have